mldbai/mldb/container_files/public_html/doc/builtin/functions/Fetcher.md

 - There is currently no caching mechanism.
 - There is currently no means to fetch a resource only if it has not changed since the last time it was fetched.
+- There is currently no means to detemine a maximum number of redirects to follow.
+It will stop after an arbitrary count.

 ## Design notes